objektwerks/house/README.md

 >The house model is more complex.
 And the Tapir schema feature *trips up* on Type enums.
 I suspect if I derive all
 >enum types, it just might work.
 I doubt it, though.
 Even so, it's too much work for too little reward.

->Finally, the Tapir recommended approach to derive schemas is too invasive.
-I want to externally derive schemas;
+>Finally, the Tapir recommended approach to derive schemas is *too* invasive.
+I need to externally derive schemas;
 >not at the entity case class declaration.

-Moreover, I'd like to opt out of schemas all together.
-I don't need
->them in all cases.
-I just need fundamental entity<->json binding.
+>Moreover, I'd like to opt out of schemas all together.
+I don't need them in all cases.
+I just need fundamental
+>entity<->json binding.
+Why is a non-schema option unavailable?

 >I opened this Github issue ( https://github.com/softwaremill/ox/issues/199 ), and received *zero* response.
 I
 >think that speaks for itself.
 There is no Ox community.